Derrick Lewis (basketball): Freshman season

 Lewis chose to wear number 33 at Maryland and was selected as a starter by coach Lefty Driesell since his freshman year.
-He was considered one of the best defensive freshmen in the country due to his shot blocking ability.
+He was considered one of the best defensive freshmen in the country due to his shot blocking ability and dunking.
 After coming off the bench for the first three games of the season, Driesell made him the starting center of the team: he was only the second freshman to start as a center during Driesell's stint as a coach at Maryland.
 On November 21, 1984, in a Great Alaska Shootout game against Tennessee, Lewis recorded a career-high 10 blocks; he tied the mark later in the season, posting another 10-block game against Towson State on January 21, 1985.
 On February 24 he posted a career-high 14 rebounds against Wake Forest.
 In the quarterfinals of the 1985 ACC men's basketball tournament against Duke, Lewis scored a new career high of 16 points.

 During his freshman season Lewis started 34 of 37 games, averaging 6 points, 6.5 rebounds, 0.9 assists and 2.7 blocks per game in 30.1 minutes of playing time.
 He recorded 99 blocks for the season, which at the time was the single-season all-time high at Maryland.
 His 241 rebounds made him the 7th best rebounder in the conference.
 He was named ACC Rookie of the Week twice during the season, and finished second in the ACC Rookie of the Year award voting behind Duane Ferrell of Georgia Tech.